aaronbloomfield/pdr/labs/lab06/index.md

 ### Code optimization ###

 Your coding task for the post-lab is to optimize your program.
-Try to get your solver running as fast as possible -- 3 seconds is a good starting point, though regardless of how fast your program runs pre-optimizations you should still try to optimize it further.
+Try to get your solver running as fast as possible -- 3 seconds is a good starting point, though you should still try to optimize it further regardless of how fast your program already runs.

 First, record how long it takes to run your program with the `-O2` flag but no other optimizations.
 We will need this value later.